 Borrower Beware: Many loan match companies fail to verify lender credentials beforehand.
 Typically, these websites are run by marketing firms that specialize in lead generation.

 Thus, you may get bombarded with phone calls and emails from high-pressure sales people.
 Never fall for any ‘time sensitive’ ‘expiring offer’ or other time-urgent tactics.

 According to NerdWallet, legitimate online lenders compete alongside scammers in the marketplace, making it difficult for consumers to tell the good from the bad.

-When you are looking for a loan, it’s important to know that a reputable online lender will always want to look at your credit score and ability to repay.
+If you decided this is the only option do your homework to find a credible and fair lender.
+A reputable online lender will always want to look at your credit score and ability to repay.
 Furthermore, credible lenders will not charge annual percentage rates much higher than 36% —at most.